Mnigos/Mnigos/README.md

 <p align="center">
    Creator of <a href="https://rigtch.fm">rigtch.fm</a>.
-   Enthusiast of programming and dark music.<br />
+   Enthusiast of programming and dark music.
-   Admirer of clean code.
 Fullstack Developer.
 </p>
 <p align="center">